Which place is cheaper, Barcelona or Helsinki?

 Helsinki can get quite cold in the spring.
 In April, Helsinki is generally much colder than Barcelona.
 Temperatures in Helsinki average around 3°C (37°F), and Barcelona stays around 13°C (55°F).

 People are often attracted to the plentiful sunshine in Barcelona this time of the year.
 Helsinki usually receives less sunshine than Barcelona during spring.
-At this time of the year, Helsinki gets 183 hours of sunny skies, while Barcelona receives 204 hours of full sun.
+Helsinki gets 183 hours of sunny skies, while Barcelona receives 204 hours of full sun in the spring.

 In April, Helsinki usually receives less rain than Barcelona.
-At this time of the year, Helsinki gets 41 mm (1.6 in) of rain, while Barcelona receives 51 mm (2 in) of rain each month for the spring.
+Helsinki gets 41 mm (1.6 in) of rain, while Barcelona receives 51 mm (2 in) of rain each month for the spring.

 |Temp (°C)||Rain (mm)||Temp (°C)||Rain (mm)|

 |Jan||-6°C (21°F)||40 mm (1.6 in)||9°C (48°F)||44 mm (1.7 in)|